-- > All purchases over \$500 must be made by a valid MSCS purchase order. - A minimum of three (3) competitive quotes is required for all purchases under \$25,000 (up to \$24,999), when possible. - > A purchase in excess of \$25,000 must be competitively bid. - All competitive solicitations with an estimated cost of \$100,000 or more must be submitted to the MWSBE Office for Minority and Woman-owned Business Enterprises (MWBE) goal setting participation. - All purchases for goods and services with a cost of \$100,000 or more must be presented for Board approval.
+- ➤ All purchases over \$3,500 must be made by a valid MSCS purchase order. - A minimum of three (3) competitive quotes is required for all purchases under \$25,000 (up to \$24,999), when possible. - > A purchase in excess of \$25,000 must be competitively bid. - All competitive solicitations with an estimated cost of \$100,000 or more must be submitted to the MWSBE Office for Minority and Woman-owned Business Enterprises (MWBE) goal setting participation. - ➤ All purchases for goods and services (except Professional Services) with a cost of \$100,000 or more must be presented for Board approval.
+Professional Services with a cost of \$75,000 or more must be presented for Board approval.

-A requisition is required for each purchase over \$500.
-If AP receives an invoice for a purchase over \$500 and the employee did not receive an approved purchase order, the employee will receive an Out-of-Compliance letter that will go into their HR file.
-After receipt of an Out-of-Compliance letter(s), the employee may be disciplined by HR.
+A requisition is required for each purchase over \$3,500.
+If AP receives an invoice for a purchase over \$3,500 and the employee did not receive an approved purchase order, the department's Chief will receive an Out-of-Compliance letter, in which actions must be taken before the District can process a payment.

-For purchases over \$500, the District requires verification of the budget for the total amount of the goods and/or services.
+For purchases over \$3,500, the District requires verification of the budget for the total amount of the goods and/or services.
 Procurement's receipt of the requisition with the purchase total is confirmation that the budget is verified and encumbered.